kaandedeoglu/Shark/README.md

 shark $PROJECT_FILE_PATH $PROJECT_DIR/$PROJECT_NAME --target MyAppTarget
 ```

+### --visibility

+By default, Shark will create all properties with the visibilty of `public`.
+Submit this option to change this to, e.g., `internal`.

 ### --framework

 By default, Shark creates code for `UIKit`.
 Specify `--framework appkit` to create code for `AppKit`, and `--framework swiftui` for `SwiftUI`.